Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Hawaii’s Digital Currency Innovation Lab (DCIL) began approving crypto businesses to operate in Hawaii in two stages, starting in 2020.

-In the first round, from March to May 2020, the state approved 12 of the 19 companies that applied.
-The second round, from January to February 2021, 14 more companies applied and only 4 made the cut.
+In the first stage, from March to May 2020, the state approved 12 of the 19 companies that applied.
+During the second stage, from January to February 2021, 14 more companies applied, and only 4 made the cut.

 Hawaii cryptocurrency taxes